 I'm really lucky with this project because the key books I am relying on were all published before 1923, which means they are in the public domain and out of copyright.
 That also means the books are available online at public domain libraries such as Hathi Trust and the Internet Archive.
 There were a few books, however, that I could not find online, so I also spent time this summer looking for cheap used books published before 1923 that I could buy and then scan.
 For example, from a used bookseller in London, I bought an edition of Nights with Uncle Remus published in 1907; it only cost me $20 (isn't that incredible?), and I scanned the illustrations so that I could share them online with others; here they are in a Flickr album (album embedded below).

 So, as someone who has been in love with books all my life, it is like a dream come true being able to find all these beautiful books online for free.
-I hope you will have fun exploring online books and stories this semester.
+I hope you will have fun exploring free online books and stories from around the world this semester.
 I am always excited at the start of the new school year... but this year, I am REALLY excited.